noDiego/whatsapp-claude-gpt/README.md

 Please note that image and audio creation functionalities are exclusive to OpenAI.
 To use these features, you must provide an OpenAI API Key, even if you choose to use Anthropic's Claude for text generation.

+## Updates in Version 1.1.0

+With this latest update, the bot has gained the ability to understand and respond to voice messages.
+Users can now send voice messages to the bot, and it will transcribe and interpret them as part of the conversation.
+Additionally, if a user requests an audio response, the bot can generate and send a voice message in reply.

+**Removed Feature:**
+- The `-speak` command has been removed.
+It is no longer necessary due to the new functionality of handling voice messages directly.

+This enhancement improves the bot's interactivity and makes conversations more natural and engaging.

 ## Key Features

 - **Automatic Responses**: Generates coherent and contextual responses to received messages.
 - **Image Creation** (OpenAI only): Can create images from text descriptions using the `-image` command.
-- **Speech Synthesis** (OpenAI only): Capable of converting text into audio using the `-speak` command.
-If no text is specified after the command, it will use the last message sent by the bot as the input text.
+- **Voice Interaction**: Capable of both understanding voice messages and responding with its own voice messages upon request.
 - **Group Interaction**: When added to a group, the bot requires that its name be mentioned to activate and respond.
-Example: "Hi *Roboto*, how are you?"
+Example: "Hi Roboto, how are you?"

 ## Setting Up Your OpenAI API Key